mikeisadev/graphene-simple-php-framework/readme.md

 **NOTE: I've already set up routes with controllers and middlewares as a generic example.**

 ## The middleware classes
-If you go in an any middleware inside "app/Middlewares" you'll see that every class implements *MiddlewareInterface*.
+If you go in any middleware inside "app/Middlewares" you'll see that every class implements *MiddlewareInterface*.

 Then, they have a public constructor where I inject the needed dependencies (that are called by Slim container interface).